AshleyDye/Ranitomeya_imitator_calls_genes/README.md

 # Ranitomeya imitator acoustic signaling and association analysis
-Code repository for our submitted manuscript.
+Code and data repository for our submitted manuscript.